denten-books/plain-text/5-surface.md

 audacity of the project.

 Engelbart's research into intellect augmentation created tools that augment research.
 In an image that evokes Baron Münchhausen pulling himself out of a swamp by his own bootstraps, Engelbart described the methodology employed by his lab as "bootstrapping."
-Bootstrapping for Engelbart involved the recursive strategy of "developing tools and techniques" to develop better tools and techniques.
-The "tangible product" of such an activity was "a constantly improving augmentation system for use in developing and studying augmentation systems."
+Bootstrapping for Engelbart involved the recursive strategy of "developing tools and techniques" to develop better tools and techniques [@engelbart_research_1968, 396].
+The "tangible product" of such an activity was "a constantly improving augmentation system for use in developing and studying augmentation systems" [@engelbart_human_1969, 6].
 It is an appealing vision, but only as long as it remained recursive.
 The lab benefits from creating its own tools and methods.
-But Engelbart also hoped that his system could be "transferred---as a whole or by pieces of concept, principle and technique---to help others develop augmentation systems for many other disciplines and activities."
+But Engelbart also hoped that his system could be "transferred---as a whole or by pieces of concept, principle and technique---to help others develop augmentation systems for many other disciplines and activities" [@engelbart_human_1969, 6].
 Undoubtedly, Engelbart's ideas about intellect augmentation have had a broad impact on knowledge work across disciplines.
 However, Engelbart's vision loses the property of self determination in the transfer outside of the narrow confines